2000030290/Trademarkia-project/README.md

 # Trademarkia-project
 AI Engineer Task -  Class Recommendation System

 Creating an AI model to recommend trademark classes based on goods and services entered by the user.
-The code utilizes the USPTO ID manual dataset and exposes a REST API for integration.
+The code utilizes the USPTO ID manual dataset and exposes a REST API for integration with flask framework.

 Now, the /recommend route will accept both GET and POST requests.
 GET requests will return recommendations, while POST requests will trigger the class recommendation based on the provided goods and services description.